-Observations from the UW Huskies’ sixth practice of the spring
+Observations from the UW Huskies’ sixth football practice of the spring

 Sawyer Racanelli is making a compelling case for playing time.

-In UW’s sixth practice of the spring on Friday, the 6-foot-2, 210-pound wide receiver made a series of impressive catches — the most notable being a wide pass from quarterback Patrick O’Brien that he deadened with his left hand before pulling into his body.
+In the University of Washington’s sixth football practice of the spring Friday, the 6-foot-2, 210-pound wide receiver made a series of impressive catches — the most notable being a wide pass from quarterback Patrick O’Brien that he deadened with his left hand before pulling into his body.

 A redshirt freshman from Brush Prairie, Racanelli didn’t play in UW’s four games last fall but has showcased a stout frame and reliable hands through six practices this spring.
 He continues to work alongside sophomores Ja’Lynn Polk and Taj Davis with the second unit, behind the starting trio of senior Terrell Bynum and redshirt freshmen Rome Odunze and Jalen McMillan.